BLUESTEM CONSERVATION CEMETERY

 Bluestem Meditations

 Join us for a period of quiet reflection in nature.
 An hour of time to pause in our care for the land and to practice presence with one another on it.
 We attend to this reverent space where each of us is known, valued and cared for.
 Bring a camp chair, cushion, blanket, yoga mat, or sit on a cedar bench in the Sanctuary.
-If it is raining we gather under the Barn.
-The hour is open to the spirit of those gathered in it.
+Grab a self-guided meditation from the Barn and meander through the pathways using your senses.
+The quiet hour is open to the spirit of those gathered in it.

 Picture